 He narrated that holy Katha there, and from that time right then, this place became highly famous by the name holy Amarnath.
 As per belief, before narrating the Amar Katha to Devi Parvati, Shiva created a diety Kaalagni.
 And ordered him to push away all other creatures from in and around the cave.
 With his Kaal Taap, and Kaal Aag.
 Kaalagni did the same, but at the time, there were two eggs under one of the thighs of Mahadev and you know, no one can harm those whose protector is Shiva himself, and therefore, Kaalagni could not harm them at all.
 T

-Out of those two eggs, two pigeons were born, and they got the immortality right from their birth. it is believed that you may see them still at present.
+Out of those two eggs, two pigeons were born, and they got immortality right from their birth. it is believed that you may see them still at present.
 Also, it is said that while visiting the Amarnath along with Devi Parvati, Lord Shiva started leaving all his belongings at the various places on the way to the Amarnath.
 He left Nandi Bhagwan at Pahalgam, his snake at the bank of Lake Seshnaag, his moon at Chandanbadi, his son Ganesha at Mahagunas Parvat, and the five elements of life (Earth, Fire, Water, Air & Sky) at Panchtarni.
-If you are visiting the holy Amarnath, it is highly important to have the visit to these holy attractions too.
+If you are visiting the holy Amarnath, it is highly important to have a visit to these holy attractions too.

 Where is Amarnath and how it looks like?

-The holy Amarnath is present in J&K, at the distance of about 141 Km from Srinagar, and at an altitude of about 12,756 ft.
+The holy Amarnath is present in J&K, at a distance of about 141 Km from Srinagar, and at an altitude of about 12,756 ft.
 The cave is around 130 ft high.
 Inside the cave, there is the holy Shiv linga made up of ice.

 Weather at Amarnath and the best time to visit Amarnath.